tektutor/openshift-nov-2021/README.md

           - If you need Remote Docker Registry like functionalities within your Organization you may setup a private registry with Sonatype Nexus or JFrog Artifactory
           - you also setup a private registry for learning purpose using registry:2 image from Docker Hub
+    - Local Docker Registry is created automatically on the same machine where Docker Server is running